theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 ## When a group shines

 The last time I've seen a group work together so effectively you couldn't believe it was not scripted was in the improvised musical show of [The Showstoppers](http://www.theshowstoppers.org/).
+This video is long but just watch 30sec at the middle of the show to get an idea of what can improvise a group in front of an audience.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4LZWg2vi6GE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>